teuben/dc2019/scripts4paper/DC_pars.md

       weight7m  = [1.,1.,...]

 In most cases, the weights are 1.0, except for 7m data, that have been simulated (0.166 = (D_7m/D_12m)^4 *(t_int_7m/t_int_12m)) or that have been manually calibrated in a CASA version < 4.3.0.
 Follow the instructions on https://casaguides.nrao.edu/index.php/DataWeightsAndCombination to prepare your data and choose the weights correctly.

+NEW: You should make sure that you input data contains solely the science observation on the target (i.e. intent = '*TARGET*') and no data for other observing intents.
+This is especially relevant for the combination of 12m data in TP2VIS-mode.

 The ``concatms``-parameter holds the file name of the concatenated data sets.

       concatms = pathtoimage + 'skymodel-b_120L.alma.all_int-weighted.ms'